 At Seatons, we offer a helpful and friendly service with low fees that provide exceptional value for money.

 There are various reasons why beneficiaries might want to alter and change the distribution of a deceased’s estate.
-These include:-
+These include to:

-A variation, however, cannot be done without the consent of everyone likely to be affected by it.
-Deeds of Variation need to have the agreement and consent of all the beneficiaries affected by the proposed changes.
-If children, minors or persons with a mental disability are involved, then an application needs to be made to the courts for consent to be obtained on their behalf.
+A variation cannot be made without the consent of everyone likely to be affected by it.
+So, Deeds of Variation need to have the agreement and consent of all the beneficiaries affected by the proposed changes.
+If children, minors, or persons with a mental disability are involved, then an application needs to be made to the courts for consent to be obtained on their behalf.

-For more information on how to obtain a Deed of Variation, contact us now on 01536 276300 to arrange a free no obligation chat.
+For more information on how to obtain a Deed of Variation, contact us online today.

-A Deed of Variation can be used to reduce the potential Inheritance Tax liability of a deceased person’s estate (for example, if the re-directed gift is to a surviving spouse or charity).
+A Deed of Variation can be used to reduce the potential Inheritance Tax liability of the deceased’s estate (for example, if the redirected gift is to a surviving spouse or charity).

 If the deceased’s estate proposes to distribute assets to a person who already has sufficient assets of their own and may have an inheritance tax problem themselves, by creating a Deed of Variation, that person could elect to have the assets passed to their children instead, thereby reducing the potential value of their estate.

-In this way, the person who has given up their entitlement to the deceased’s estate is not deemed to have received or made the gift but instead it is the deceased who is deemed to have made the gift direct to the grandchildren.
+In this way, the person who has given up their entitlement to the deceased’s estate is not deemed to have received or made the gift but instead, it is the deceased who is deemed to have made the gift directly to the new beneficiary.